Testing One Hypothesis Multiple times: Practical matters

 \subsection{Case studies: description}

-We now discuss in detail the implementation of TOHM in the context of the three case studies introduced in Section \ref{intro}, i.e., a ``bump hunting" problem, a non-nested models comparison, and a logistic model with a break point; hereafter, we refer to these as Examples 1, 2 and 3, respectively.
-Data for both Examples 1 and 2 were generated using realistic simulations of the Fermi Large Area Telescope (LAT) obtained with the \emph{gtobssim} package\footnote{\url{http://fermi.gsfc.nasa.gov/ssc/data/analysis/software}}.
-The Fermi-LAT is a $\gamma$-ray telescope on the Fermi satellite orbiting the Earth \citep{atwood}.
+Here we illustrate the implementation of TOHM in the context of three case studies, i.e., the ``bump hunting" problem introduced in Section~\ref{intro}, a non-nested models comparison, and a logistic model with a break point.
+Hereafter, we refer to these as Examples~1, 2 and 3, respectively.
+Data for Examples~1 and 2 were generated using simulations of the Fermi Large Area Telescope (LAT) obtained with the \emph{gtobssim} package\footnote{\url{http://fermi.gsfc.nasa.gov/ssc/data/analysis/software}} and include representations of detector effects and systematic errors.
+The Fermi-LAT is a $\gamma$-ray telescope on the orbiting Fermi satellite \citep{atwood}.

-In Example 1, our data analysis aims to properly distinguish between $\gamma$-ray signals induced by dark matter annihilations and those induced by the astrophysical background.
-Under the model in \eqref{ex1}, the dark matter induced events are modeled as a narrow Gaussian bump with mean energy $\theta$.
-The astrophysical background is distributed as a power-law with index $\phi$.
-In our simulation, we set $\theta=3.5$GeV, $\phi=1.4$, and we consider the energy band $y \in [1;35]$.
+In Example~1, our data analysis aims to properly distinguish between $\gamma$-ray signals induced by dark matter annihilations and those induced by the astrophysical background.
+As in \eqref{ex1}, dark matter events are modeled as a Gaussian bump with mean energy $\theta$ and standard deviation varying with $\theta$.
+The astrophysical background is power-law (Pareto type~I) distributed with index $\phi$.
+In our simulation, we set $\theta=3.5$GeV \textcolor{black}{(where GeV denotes Giga electron-volt)}, $\phi=1.4$, $\eta=0.02$, and we consider the energy band $y \in [1;35]$.
 This setup resulted in 64 dark matter events and 2274 background events.
 For more physics details, see \citet{algeri2}.
-In Example 2, the non-nested models to be compared are (i) a dark matter emission diffused over the entire energy spectrum with probability density given in \eqref{DMmodel} (see \citet{bergstrom}) and (ii) a power-law distributed cosmic source with index $\phi$.
-Background was not considered in our simulation; we set particle annihilation to occur at $\theta=35$GeV, and the power-law index to $\phi=1.4$.
-In this way, we obtained 200 dark matter events over the energy band $y \in [1;100]$.
-The comprehensive model, which facilitates non-nested model comparison (see Section \ref{nonnest}) is $(1-\eta)\frac{1}{k_{\phi}y^{\phi+1}}+ \eta \frac{y^{-1.5}}{k_{\theta}}\exp\bigl\{-7.8\frac{y}{\theta}\bigl\}$ with $0\leq\eta\leq1$.
-Fermi-LAT datasets for Examples 1 and 2 are plotted in the first two panels of Figure \ref{real_plots}.
-Both simulations include realistic representations of the effect of the detector and systematic errors and are downloadable among the Supplementary Materials.